This year, AVS honors the following awardees:

 , University of Wisconsin-Madison

-Whose research focus is on tuning structural, electronic, and magnetic properties of multifunctional thin films and membranes grown with molecular beam epitaxy (MBE).
+Dongxue investigates tuning the structural, electronic, and magnetic properties of multifunctional thin films and membranes grown with molecular beam epitaxy (MBE).

 DOROTHY M. AND EARL S. HOFFMAN SCHOLARSHIPS